 The perfect place to go for walking, cycling, sightseeing and fine dining in the magnificent foothills of the Serra de Tramuntana.

-You will see the twin outcrops from the road way before you spot the town or the sigh for Alaró from the Palma motorway, and as you veer closer the castle comes into view.
+You will see the twin outcrops from the road way before you spot the town or the sign for Alaró from the Palma motorway, and as you veer closer the castle comes into view.
 The sheer cliff edges with drops of 800m make for an impressive sight.

 Small and well conserved, Alaró is a pretty sandstone village with a shady main square, narrow streets and a relaxed and peaceful atmosphere.
-It is also the last village in the plains before the foothills become proper mountains and has become popular as a cycling base, as well as hiking, trekking and rambling, bird watching and sight seeing.
+It is also the last village in the plains before the foothills become proper mountains and has become popular as a cycling base, as well as hiking, trekking and rambling, bird watching and sightseeing.

 Hardly surprising really.
 Alaró sits amongst lush greenery, looked over by the magnificent Tramuntana Mountains and is home to what is quite possibly the best lamb restaurant on the island.